Gargaj/contentifier/README.md

 ![admin screenshot](https://user-images.githubusercontent.com/1702533/27014035-87b2df36-4ef0-11e7-89fb-af5b6caf9bd5.png)

-## Warning
-Still heavily work in progress; no first user experience, etc., not documented well.

-**Don't use it just yet.**

 ## How to use
 Get `contentifier.php` or `contentifier.min.php`.
 Place it next to an `index.php` that looks like this:
 ``` php